 Now I can change the slider and build the structure of my homepage using the Composer’s blocks.

-No matter what default slider you choose, you can change its animation effects and transitions, change its color, background, text, images, and other features.
+No matter what default slider you choose, you can change its animation effects and transitions, and change its color, background, text, images, and other features.

 To edit the slider, go to the Slider Revolution menu in your WP dashboard and select the main slider in the Modules section.
+You can also create a new blank module instead of using the layers of a ready-made demo offered by your currently active WP theme.

-Here’s what is included in the Slider’s list: blue and white lines are the custom lines that can be moved, replaced, you can change their color, width, and length.
+Here’s what is included in the Slider’s list: blue and white lines are the custom lines that can be moved, and replaced, you can change their color, width, and length.
 They are used to highlight and underline the caption’s text.

 The color is changed in Layer Options -> Style -> Background -> BG color.
 In the style section of the Layer Options editor of Revolution Slider, you can change the spacings, border, and other options.

-Layer Options is the main area that includes all options you can use when editing the slider.
+Layer Options are the main area that includes all options you can use when editing the slider.
 Here you can change the position and size of every slide’s layer, and change everything that I am going to talk about further.

 So, here you see the Welcome text which is the main caption (the title),